MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/saved-views.md

 10. Add the legal entities that this view should be available for.
 11. Select **Publish**.

-Note that in some environments, it may take some time (up to an hour) before users see the published view.
+In some environments, it may take some time (up to an hour) before users see the published view

+> [!NOTE]
+> Published workspace views do not appear in the view selector for the original workspace.
+Instead, published workspace views follow the pattern of published embedded apps and appear as new tiles on the dashboard.

 ## Modifying a published view